malithie/custom-authentication-service/README.md

 # Custom Authentication Service

-This repository contains a **custom authentication service** designed to work with WSO2 Identity Server.
+This repository contains a **sample custom authentication service** designed to work with WSO2 Identity Server.
 It provides **PIN-based authentication** and can be used for **federated authentication, internal user authentication, or second-factor authentication**.

 ## 📂 Project Structure